 - temporal lobe epilepsy

 Taking certain medications can affect blood flow, which can lead to ED.
-A man should never stop taking a medicine without his doctor’s permission, even if it’s known to cause impotence.
+A person should never stop taking a medicine without their doctor’s permission, even if it’s known to cause impotence.

 Examples of medications known to cause impotence include:

 - alpha-adrenergic blockers, including tamsulosin (Flomax)